Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Introduction

 The consequence of hallucinated content is severe: for instance, in real-world settings, such as digital zoom on cameras or mobile phones, current GSR models cannot be trusted to output acceptable details -- the risk of alienating users with perceptually damaged content, worse than simple blur, is too high.
 Such models can completely change text or alter faces to different identities as well (see Fig.~\ref{fig:qualhal}).
-Ideally, therefore, we would have a method that can identify such problematic model outputs, to help us design more trustworthy GSR approaches.
+Ideally, therefore, we could identify such problematic model outputs, to help us design more trustworthy GSR approaches.

 However, these issues are non-trivial to detect and characterize.
 While low-level metrics (\eg, $L_2$ distance, SSIM \cite{wang2004image}) will detect such hallucinations, they do not allow for perceptually plausible variations from the ground truth which are required in GSR.
 Indeed, it is well-known that such metrics correlate poorly with human sensibilities (\eg, \cite{zhang2018unreasonable,girod1993mse,mannos1974effects}).

-Differently, both full-reference (FR-IQA)~\cite{ding2021comparison} and no-reference (NR-IQA) \cite{ke2021musiq,wu2024qalign} image quality assessment metrics allow for perceptually plausible variations from the ground-truth image, but they cannot detect hallucinations effectively.
+Differently, recent full-reference (FR-IQA)~\cite{ding2021comparison} and no-reference (NR-IQA) \cite{ke2021musiq,wu2024qalign} image quality assessment metrics allow for perceptually plausible variations from the ground-truth image, but they cannot detect hallucinations effectively.
 FR-IQA metrics do not capture the various semantic and perceptual factors that characterize subjective judgments of SR output quality (as we demonstrate in \S\ref{sec:analysis}).
-NR-IQA metrics will not detect the presence of hallucinatory details as long as the \textit{quality} of the details is high.
-Thus, existing models and metrics cannot effectively detect GSR hallucinations and allow for perceptually plausible differences at the same time; indeed, as shown in Fig.~\ref{fig:teaser}, they may agree or disagree with human judgment, depending on the scenario.
+NR-IQA metrics will not detect details as hallucinatory as long as the \textit{quality} of the details is high.
+Thus, existing approaches cannot effectively detect GSR hallucinations and allow for perceptually plausible differences at the same time; indeed, as shown in Fig.~\ref{fig:teaser}, they may agree or disagree with human judgment, depending on the scenario.

 In this work, we aim to bridge this gap by constructing an automated rater that detects hallucinations and allows for semantically plausible perceptual differences from ground-truth based on recent powerful multimodal large language models (MLLMs).
 It is called \textit{hallucination score} (HS), which we show correlates well to human perceptual decisions.
 We examine the existing image distance and similarity metrics, confirming that they correlate poorly with our measure; however, we observe that certain semantics-aware deep features (\eg, DINOv2~\cite{oquab2023dinov2} and CLIP~\cite{radford2021learning}) correlate the best with HS.
 Motivated by these analyses, we propose a scalable and differentiable approach to reduce the hallucinations based on those strong semantic representations.